junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 Dean makes a cheerful whistling sound as he watches from inside his own head.
 "That's twenty bulks for me."

 Cas freezes as he stares at the papers.
-"And another ten for you," he says.
+"And another ten for you," he says gloomily.

 "That's him.
 He's the one who killed me.
 I remember now.
 I remember everything."